 Why are there marks after cupping?

 The marks, or discolorations are commonly misinterpreted as damage or “bruising” that you see on a patient, this is a normal effect.
 Those who have received a cupping treatment, the marks that appear are the result of the suction from the cups manually bringing up the stagnant blood, that is trapped deep within, into the area that’s being cupped.
 These are normal and are rarely painful.
 Sometimes the marks can stay up to one week after treatment (in some cases they disappear sooner, others may take longer).
 There have been complaints of a sudden itchy feeling.
-This is normal as blood is being brought to the skin.
+This is normal as blood is being brought to the skin, causing a histamine reaction.

 The definition of bruising or contusion is an external (like a forceful blow) or internal (like a twisted ankle) trauma.
 This injury causes tiny blood vessels called capillaries to burst, blood gets trapped below the skin’s surface leaving discoloration.
 This is not what is happening with cupping massage.